In this article:

 3. Delayed shedding

-4. Identifying problems
+4. Recognizing problems

-Measures to support the shedding process
+Measures to support shedding

 -